 Then remove the seeds from the peppers.
 Inspect them and remove any that are damaged or discolored, then spread them out on paper towels or newspaper to dry.
 Place the drying seeds in a warm area out of direct sunlight.
 Turn the seeds every couple of days to make sure the bottom layer is drying as well.
 After a week or so, check to see if the seeds are dry enough.
 Dry seeds will be quite brittle and will not dent when you bite them.

 The key to maintaining pepper seed viability is in how it is stored; you must keep a constant temperature and eliminate any excess moisture.
 Correctly stored peppers seeds can last for many years, although the germination rate begins to wane as time goes by.

-Store seeds in a cool, dark, dry area in temps between 35-50 F. (1-10 C).
+Store seeds in a cool, dark, dry area in temps between 35 and 50 degrees F. (1-10 C).
 Store them in airtight plastic bags within a Tupperware container, for example, in the fridge.
 You can also store your seeds in tightly sealed glass containers, just keep the seed dry and cool.

 A small amount of silica gel desiccant added to the container will aid in moisture absorption.
 Silica gel is sold in bulk at craft stores for drying flowers.
 Powdered milk can also be used as a desiccant.
-Use 1-2 tablespoons of dry milk wrapped in a piece of cheesecloth or facial tissue and tucked inside the container of seeds.
+Use 1 to 2 tablespoons (15-30 ml.) of dry milk wrapped in a piece of cheesecloth or facial tissue and tucked inside the container of seeds.
 Powdered milk is a viable desiccant for about six months.

 Lastly, be sure to clearly label your seeds.
 Most pepper seeds look remarkably similar and it is easy to forget by the time planting time arrives.
 Label not only the name and variety, but also the date you collected them.